Woman smiling by shopping cart filled with organized boxes for bulk buy success.

 The Risk of Overbuying

-Bulk purchases often tempt us to buy more than we actually need.
-That 24-pack of paper towels might seem like a bargain at $19.99, but if you only use one roll per month, you’re tying up money that could be earning interest elsewhere.
+Bulk purchases often tempt us to buy more than we need.
+That $19.99 24-pack of paper towels might seem like a bargain, but if you only use one roll monthly, you’re tying up money that could earn interest elsewhere.

-Many shoppers fall into the “stock-up syndrome” where they buy items just because they’re on sale, not because they need them.
+Many shoppers fall into the “stock-up syndrome,” buying items just because they’re on sale, not because they need them.
 This behavior can quickly lead to financial strain, especially with perishable items.

 Common Overbuy Mistakes: